When were the four gospels written? Were the writers disciples of Jesus?

 Gospel of Mark

-Mark was the first gospel written about late AD 60’s or early AD 70’s.
-He was not a disciple of Jesus but was considered a close friend of Peter’s and so the gospel is believed to have been written from the oral accounts that Peter gave him.
-He is mentioned several times in New Testament as John Mark (Acts 12:12; 15:37; Col 4:10; Philemon 1:24; 1 Peter 5:13).
+Mark was probably the first gospel written about late AD 60’s or early AD 70’s.
+He was not a disciple of Jesus but was considered a close friend of the apostle Peter’s and so the gospel is believed to have been written from the oral accounts that Peter gave him.
+He is mentioned several times in New Testament as John Mark (Acts 12:12; 15:37; Colossians 4:10; Philemon 1:24; 1 Peter 5:13).

 Gospel of Matthew